Apprentice FAQs

 You can also browse our programmes, or search via the National Apprenticeship Service.

 When applying for one of our apprenticeship vacancies, you need to make sure you are able to travel to work every day.
 Typically, we would not recommend a vacancy to you if it is located more than 45 minutes away from where you live.
-Long commutes can be particularly difficult as an apprentice, where transport costs may claim an unsustainable portion of your wages.
+Long commutes can be particularly difficult as an apprentice, as transport costs may claim an unsustainable portion of your wages.

 New employers and new apprenticeship opportunities are added all the time – so if you can’t find a vacancy in your area, don’t worry.
 Something in your travel range is likely to come up soon.